mmaelicke/scikit-gstat/README.rst

 with all of them in a nugget and no-nugget variation.
 All the estimator are implemented using numba's jit decorator.
 The usage of numba might be subject to change in future versions.
-At the current stage, the package does not include any kriging.
-This is planned for a future release.

 Installation